 We recognize deferred tax assets to the extent that we believe these assets are more likely than not to be realized.
 In making such a determination, we considered all available positive and negative evidence, including our past operating results, forecasted earnings, future taxable income and prudent and feasible tax planning strategies.
 On the basis of this evaluation, we continue to maintain a valuation allowance to reduce our deferred tax assets to the amount realizable.
-The total valuation allowance was \$289 million as of August 28, 2020 and is primarily attributable to certain state and foreign credits.
+The total valuation allowance was \$302 million as of June 4, 2021 and is primarily attributable to certain state credits and foreign intangible assets.

 We are a United States-based multinational company subject to tax in multiple U.S. and foreign tax jurisdictions.
-A significant portion of our foreign earnings for the current fiscal year were earned by our Irish subsidiaries.
-The current U.S. tax law provides an exemption from federal income taxes for distributions from foreign subsidiaries made after December 31, 2017, including certain earnings that were not subject to the one-time transition or global intangible low-tax income tax.
+The current U.S. tax law provides an exemption from federal income taxes for distributions from foreign subsidiaries, including certain earnings that were not subject to the one-time transition or global intangible low-tax income tax.
 As we repatriate the undistributed foreign earnings for use in the U.S., the distributions will generally not be subject to further U.S. federal tax.